gabeconnors/gc-ck-repo-assignment/README.md

 These results support Card & Krueger’s central conclusion:
 “The 1992 New Jersey minimum wage increase did not reduce employment — and may have increased it slightly.”

+Extension Description:
+The extension evaluates robustness by replacing the level change in employment with the symmetric percent change in full-time equivalent employment: pchg_fte = 2(FTE2 − FTE1) / (FTE2 + FTE1)
+This alternative outcome measure accounts for differences in restaurant size and focuses on proportional employment adjustments.
+The extension uses the same differences-in-differences framework and treatment definitions as the baseline analysis.

+Extension Results
+Extension Model: pchg_fte ~ NJ
+The estimated coefficient is positive but not statistically significant, indicating no evidence of negative employment effects when employment changes are measured proportionally.

+Extension Model: pchg_fte ~ GAP
+The estimated coefficient is also positive but not statistically significant, suggesting that larger minimum wage increases are not associated with employment declines under the alternative outcome definition.

+Overall, the extension reinforces the baseline conclusion and demonstrates robustness to alternative modeling choices.

 Replication Notes: